intel/ai-reference-models/benchmarks/language_modeling/tensorflow/bert_large/inference/README.md

 cd models

 # Set the required environment vars:
-export PRECISION=<specify the precision to run: fp32 and bfloat16>
+export PRECISION=<specify the precision to run: fp32, bfloat16 or fp16>
 export DATASET_DIR=<path to the dataset>
 export OUTPUT_DIR=<directory where log files will be written>
 export PRETRAINED_MODEL=<path to the downloaded pre-trained model>